DrOxyBrobotnik/kitty-notes/Code examples.md

 private string myProperty;
 public string thisProperty { get { return myProperty; } }
 ```
 This means this field can now be accessed from outside the class, using the get property, that has been informed what should be returned.
 That being said, the whole reason we made the field private was to prevent undue outside tampering.
 You can use the set; property to determine what the field can be used for.
 Say for example that we wanted to create ratings for movies.
-We would then do it like this
+We would then do it like this.
+Of note is also that the private part of the string being returned won't block access from outside the class.
+This is controlled by the property (the line containing the getter), that still has the keyword public, meaning it is accessible.
 ```c#
  internal class Movies
     {